 Faculty members, as citizens, are free to engage in political activities.
 Where necessary, leaves of absence may be given for the duration of an election campaign or a term of office, on timely application, and for a reasonable period of time.
 The terms of such leave of absence will be set forth in writing, and the leave will not affect unfavorably the tenure status of a faculty member, except that time spent on such leave will not count as probationary service unless otherwise agreed to.13

 a.
 The terms and conditions of every appointment to a part-time nontenured faculty position will be stated in writing, including the length of service.
 A copy of the appointment document will be provided to the part-time faculty member.

 b.
-In a case of dismissal before the end of the period of appointment, the administration will set forth cause for the action and the faculty member will have the right to a hearing before a faculty committee.12
+In a case of dismissal before the end of the period of appointment, the administration will set forth cause for the action, and the faculty member will have the right to a hearing before a faculty committee.15

 c.
-In a case of nonreappointment, if a part-time faculty member establishes a prima facie case, to the satisfaction of a duly constituted faculty committee, that considerations that violate academic freedom or governing policies against improper discrimination significantly contributed to his or her nonretention, it is incumbent on those who made the decision to come forward with evidence in support of that decision.
+In a case of nonreappointment, if a part-time faculty member establishes a prima facie case, to the satisfaction of a duly constituted faculty committee, that considerations that violate academic freedom or governing policies against improper discrimination, as stated in Regulation 10, significantly contributed to his or her nonretention, it is incumbent on those who made the decision to come forward with evidence in support of that decision.

 d.
 After having been reappointed beyond an initial term, a part-time faculty member who is subsequently notified of nonreappointment will be advised upon request of the reasons that contributed to the decision.
 Upon the faculty member’s further request, the reasons will be confirmed in writing.
 The faculty member will be afforded opportunity for review of the decision by a faculty committee.